3mdeb/news-and-ideas/blog/content/post/2023-09-12-simplifying-firmware-update.md

 in a more generic manner.

-Firmware also sits between hardware and software in a different category, which is how hard it is to modify.
+Firmware also sits between hardware and software in a different category, which is "how hard it is to modify".
 While software is easy to modify and update, hardware is set in stone and cannot be fixed so easily (at least without recalling devices and replacing components).
 Firmware, again, sits somewhere in between those two.